Darrell Henderson Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- In his lone career matchups, Henderson put up zero rushing yards versus the Ravens, 39.5 fewer than his over/under in Sunday's game.
+- Henderson notched zero rushing yards in his single career matchup against the Ravens, 39.5 fewer yards than his over/under in Sunday's game.

-- Henderson did not have a touchdown run in that matchup against the Ravens.
+- Henderson did not have a touchdown run in that outing against the Ravens.

-- The Ravens give up 85.6 yards per game on the ground, the NFL's best rush defense.
+- Henderson will go up against a Ravens squad that allows 85.6 rushing yards per game and is the NFL's best rush defense.

-- The Ravens have conceded 12 rushing touchdowns, seventh in the NFL.
+- The Rams are up against the NFL's seventh-ranked D when it comes to rushing TDs allowed (12 this year).

 Recent Performances

-- In last week's matchup with the Vikings, Henderson rushed for 17 yards on one carry (averaging 17 yards per carry).
+- Henderson put together a 17-yard rushing performance in last week's matchup with the Vikings, carrying the ball one time (averaging 17 yards per carry).

-- During his last three games, Henderson has rushed for 40 yards (13.3 per game) on seven carries.
+- Over his last three games, Henderson has rushed for 40 yards (13.3 per game) on seven carries.

 Henderson's Los Angeles Teammates